futuremed-ru/covid/performance-analysis/README.md

 # Lungs COVID-19 Classifier Analysis

-This repo contains code and description for performance analysis of [this COVID-19 classifier](https://github.com/futuremed-ru/covid/tree/master/lungs-covid-19-classifier).
+This folder contains code and description for performance analysis of [this COVID-19 classifier](https://github.com/futuremed-ru/covid/tree/master/lungs-covid-19-classifier).

 ## Performance analysis
 In the repo above you can see very good performance metrics.
-Let's find out if they really indicative.
+Let's find out if they are really indicative.

 ### ChestXRay-14
 First, let's look at classifier's performance stats on the rest (unused in training) of [ChestXRay-14](https://www.kaggle.com/nih-chest-xrays/data) dataset: